 Skip to main content

 The appropriate soil test methods for a given region are selected based on soil characteristics and climate.
 Different analytical procedures can result in vastly different results.
 This is especially true of the different extraction solutions used to estimate a soil's nutrient supply.
 Different extractants can extract different amounts of the same nutrient from the same soil.
 This means that soil test values depend on the extractant used and labs give fertilizer recommendations based on the type of extractant used.
-The two extraction solutions used in New England are the weak acid modified Morgan extract and the strong acid Mehlich 3 extract.
+The two extraction solutions used for routine soil analysis in New England are the weak acid modified Morgan extract and the strong acid Mehlich 3 extract.
 These are both universal extraction procedures, meaning they are used to determine all major nutrients and many of the micronutrients simultaneously.
 Most New England Land Grant University labs (ME, VT, MA, and CT) use the weak acid modified Morgan extract.
 University of New Hampshire uses the strong acid Mehlich 3 extraction solution.
-A saturated media test using water as an extractant is used to measure nutrient availability in greenhouse potting media and in some cases, high tunnel soils.
+New England labs also offer a saturated media test, which uses water as an extractant to measure immediate nutrient availability in greenhouse potting media and in some cases, high tunnel soils.
 See Soil Testing Labs in New England for contact information.